microbiome/data/Salehi2025/README.md

-22.4.2025
+5.5.2025

 # Gender Differences in Global Antimicrobial Resistance

-This repository contains a cleaned demo dataset (`tse_AMRdemo.rds`) and supporting code used in the analysis of gender-related differences in global antimicrobial resistance (AMR), as illustrated in Figure 5 of the manuscript.
+This repository contains a cleaned demo dataset (`tse_AMRdemo.rds`) and supporting code used in the analysis of gender-related differences in global antimicrobial resistance (AMR).

 ## Study Information